 Of course, life will still have it’s good days and it’s bad days.
 In the past, you may have “hid” from those bad days by using pills but by and large, you’ll be happier and healthier now that you’re off of the pills.

-For those of you who were both physically and psychologically addicted to opiates, your road to recovery may be a lot longer.
+For those of you who were both physically and psychologically addicted to opiates, your road to recovery may be longer.
 As I mentioned at the beginning of this blog, Withdrawal Ease is not meant to help with cravings and addictive impulses— just detox.
-Nevertheless, there are tons and tons of people and organizations out there that can help you.
+Nevertheless, there are tons of people and organizations out there that can help you.
 AA, NA, group therapy, individual therapy with an addictionologist — these are all good avenues to take if you continue to have cravings.
 I don’t have any bias towards any one of these support systems other than the fact that AA seems to think they have all of the answers.
 They don’t.
 For some people AA is great but it doesn’t work for everyone and there are plenty of other viable options to help you cope.

 For some, the thought of not being able to take pills ever again is a scary one.
 That’s why it is so important that you reach out to people who are either in your situation or are trained to deal with ongoing addictive personalities.
 There are also a lot of good intensive outpatient programs (IOP’s) that provide ongoing services to people on an outpatient basis and those might be helpful as well.
 “Whatever works” is my motto and it’s a motto that seems to work quite well.